yarisvt/tyk-docs/tyk-docs/content/benchmarks/benchmarks.md

 https://tyk.io/a-manual-for-simple-performance-testing-with-tyk-on-aws/

+{{< note success >}}
+**Note**

-> **Note:** EC2 instance cost is variable and documented as of April 6, 2020 https://aws.amazon.com/ec2/pricing/on-demand/
+EC2 instance cost is variable and documented as of April 6, 2020 https://aws.amazon.com/ec2/pricing/on-demand/

-> **NOTE:** For these tests, Tyk was deployed in Docker, so add & subtract 10% from throughput and P99 latency, respectively, to account for the decreased overhead if you plan to run from host
+For these tests, Tyk was deployed in Docker, so add & subtract 10% from throughput and P99 latency, respectively, to account for the decreased overhead if you plan to run from host.

-> **Note:** The P99 Latency is a metric which means that 99% of all API requests experience a lower latency than the given figure.
+The P99 Latency is a metric which means that 99% of all API requests experience a lower latency than the given figure.
+{{< /note >}}

 ## Performance Tuning